 Spanish Conquest

-Arriving in Chile in 1536, Spanish adventurer Diego de Almagro initiated the colonization process.
-Pedro de Valdivia did not, however, stay permanently in Santiago, which grew to be the capital city, until 1541.
-Diseases like smallpox brought with them by the Spanish control seriously diminished the indigenous population.
-Along with bringing Christianity to the area and forcing many Indigenous into work, the colonists also
+Arriving in Chile in 1536, Spanish adventurer Diego de Almagro started the colonizing enterprise.
+Pedro de Valdivia did not, however, remain permanently in Santiago, which developed to become the capital city, until 1541.
+Diseases like smallpox brought by the Spanish control seriously diminished the indigenous population.
+Along with bringing Christianity to the area and forcing many Indigenous people into work, the colonists also

 Political Instability and Independence